elementor/wp2static/readme.md

 # WP2Static

+A WordPress plugin for static site generation and deployment.

+## Functional description

 WP2Static detects and crawls all HTML, CSS, JS, images and other resources in the WordPress site it is installed in, generating a self-contained static website, with URLs and other post-processing filters applied.

 It allows you to deploy the generated static site to a staging or production environment.